Potty Training a Parrot

-Parrots freely poop every 20 minutes or so, as well as just before taking flight.
-I say this because as a fact it gives us the ability to potty train a parrot.
-Butters, Snickers and Felix are potty trained with prompts of "Do your Do!" or "Go Poop!" or that wonderful jingle, "Time to go Poop!
-It's time to go Poop!
-Snickers is gonna go-oh-oh poop!"
-Humor is essential inside the companion parrot lifestyle.
+Parrots freely poop every twenty minutes or so, as well as just before taking flight.
+I say this because as a fact it gives us the ability to somewhat potty train a parrot.
+I say somewhat, because living with a parrot requires a sense of humor.

-I'm working.
-I'm standing at my computer writing the book "FlockCall", and working, thinking and writing.
-Snickers is settled on the cabinet that protects my monitor and hardware from prying macaws and landing Ringnecks.
+I'm standing at my computer writing, thinking and writing.
+Snickers is settled on the cabinet that protects my monitor and hardware from prying macaw beaks.
 It's a beautiful cabinet, custom designed and built out of Maple Ambrosia.
-A gift from my husband that has proven to be a perfect defense against landing parrots.
-It's also a quiet place for a parrot to sit, watch, nap and wait for me to quit working.
+A gift built by husband.
+A perfect defense against landing parrots.
+It's also a quiet place for a parrot to sit, watch, nap, and wait for me to quit working.

-The key to this organic relationship of human, bird and furniture is someone has to watch the clock!
 Which I failed to do this morning.
 I have 20 minutes after he lands.
-I know this, he knows this.
-And around minute 18 he starts fussing up there, wiggling, mumbling and generally letting me know he's ready.
+I know this, he feels this.
+Around minute 18 he starts fussing, wiggling, mumbling and generally letting me know he's ready.
 But am I ready to assist with a relocation?
-And so it was 3 minutes ago.
+3 minutes ago.

-Alas, the muse was upon me, my fingers flying over the keyboard spilling words of encouragement, joy, edification and some funny stuff in between those other words.
+Alas, the muse was upon me, my fingers flying over the keyboard spilling words into tumbling sentences, gathering into paragraphs, creating pages of genius.
 I was on a roll.
-That roll did not include time or Snickers.
+That roll did not include thinking about time or Snickers.

-At minute 19 I snapped out of a fabulous compound sentence and realized Snickers was taking position directly above my keyboard, nothing but buttfeather up there!
-Too Late!
-He was already in position!
-No chance offering a step up then.
-I looked down and then up in horror. keys F9-F12 were going to get hammered and I did not have high hopes for Backspace, plus, minus and Insert either!
-Devastation was above and threatening!
+Keys F9-F12 were going to get hammered and I did not have high hopes for Backspace, plus, minus and insert, either.
 I saw bending bird knees, flaring buttfeathers and the ever impressive just before delivery squat!
-DOOMED!
-My keyboard was DOOMED!!
+My keyboard, DOOMED!!
 The squeaky little poop sound led the way for the dropping.

-The world slipped into slow motion.
-Snickers's dropping seemed to hang in the air while I took that last nano second to decide it's fate, and mine.
+Snickers' dropping seemed to hang in the air while I took that last nano second to decide its fate, and mine.
 I saw Snickers turn around to watch his bomb descend.
 Was that a look of satisfaction and personal pride?
 I couldn't tell.
-Without conscious thought, as though I were just an observer, I watched with acceptance and interest as my own hand cupped and reached forward to catch Snickers's poop.
+Without conscious thought, I watched with acceptance and interest as my own hand cupped and reached forward to catch Snickers' poop.

-Standing at the sink washing my hands, Snickers is back watching me by perching in the pass through.
-I think Snickers has taken this as a challenge now.
-I see it in his eyes, and he sees he got away with it.
+Standing at the sink washing my hands, Snickers is watching me by perching in the kitchen pass through.
+He's taken this as a challenge.
+I see it in his eyes.